Artemis

 Northrop Grumman's attitude control motor (ACM) consists of a solid propellant gas generator with eight proportional valves equally spaced around the circumference of the motor.
 All together, the valves exert up to 7,000 lbs of steering force to the vehicle in any direction.

 The ACM's valve control is fully redundant.
-The motor has two critical functions: Steer Orion's launch abort system and crew module away from the launch vehicle in the event of an emergency and orient the capsule for parachute deployment once cleared from hazard.
+The motor has two critical functions: steer Orion's launch abort system and crew module away from the launch vehicle in the event of an emergency and orient the capsule for parachute deployment once cleared from hazard.

 The Habitat and Logistics Outpost